Reading Time: 4 minutes

 - The emergence of high-quality Cypriot wine reached its tipping point about six years ago, the same time when wine bars started appearing in the cities of Cyprus.

-- The luscious, sweet wine of Cyprus called Commandaria is the first wine in history to receive protection of name and geographical origin.
+- The luscious, sweet wine of Cyprus called Commandaria is the first wine in history to receive the protection of name and geographical origin.
 In the 13th to 14th centuries, the Cypriot wine, along with other sweet wines from the east and Italy, fetched higher prices in the English market than the wines of France.

 - Generally, the people in Cyprus do not enjoy oak-induced flavors in wine.
-As such, you’ll find the market dominated by fresh, unoaked whites (made from the local variety Xynisteri) and reds (usually a blend of local and international grapes).
-The Cypriots also love rosés and reds that are slightly tannic.
+As such, you’ll find the market dominated by fresh, unoaked whites (made from the local variety Xynisteri) and reds (usually a blend of local and international varieties).
+The Cypriots also love both rosés and reds that are slightly tannic.

 Who would have thought that it was in Cyprus that we found one of our favorite under €6, food wine.
 The Ayios Onoyfrios by Vasilikon winery is a blend of Maratheftiko, Lefkada, Cabernet Sauvignon, Cabernet Franc, Shiraz and Merlot.
 We absolutely enjoy the smokey, earthy aroma of this wine.
 That said, it is still fruit-driven.
 The structure is good, supported by tannins that kick in on the front palate without being overly aggressive; slightly green characteristic on the nose too which perhaps indicates some ripening struggle.
-But the end product is a delightfully accessible, food-friendly dry wine. #CypriotWineTip 11: The entry-level reds in Cyprus are usually completely dry with close to 0% residual sugar and prominent tannins that contribute to the structure, which is quite unlike the table wines of many other countries–tannins are usually avoided in basic reds and a touch of sweetness makes a simple red more accessible to more people. 🍷Follow us on Facebook (exotic wine travel) for more wine education, travel fun, and of course the upcoming full episode of this preview! 🍷#CyprusInYourHeart #CypriotWine #VisitCyprus
+But the end product is a delightfully accessible, food-friendly dry wine. #CypriotWineTip 11: The entry-level reds in Cyprus are usually completely dry with close to 0% residual sugar and prominent tannins that contribute to the structure; that is quite unlike the table wines of many other countries where tannins are usually avoided in basic reds and a touch of sweetness makes a simple red more accessible to more people. 🍷Follow us on Facebook (exotic wine travel) for more wine education, travel fun, and of course the upcoming full episode of this preview! 🍷#CyprusInYourHeart #CypriotWine #VisitCyprus

 Have you come across a wine grape variety that doesn't seem to make a single bad wine?
 We think we have now.
-The Cypriot variety Xinisteri is known to make fresh, fruity, light-bodied white that should be consumed within a year after its vintage.
+The Cypriot variety Xinisteri is known to make fresh, fruity, light-bodied white that should be consumed within a year after it is bottled.
 Even the most basic, homemade Xinisteri wine has been decent to us–quite aromatic and easy-drinking even if it is thin and light bodied.
 The problem is that the name Xinisteri translates to "no acid", and almost all Cypriot winemakers have to add tartaric acid to balance things out in Xinisteri wine.
 On a similar note, the Tsangarides Xinisteri is quite a stand-out to us.
 It is more mineraly than fresh-fruity.
 The notes of pine, white flower, freshly cut grass, pear, and fruit oil draw us in repeatedly! 🍷Follow us on Facebook (exotic wine travel) for more wine education, travel fun, and of course the upcoming full episode of this preview! 🍷#CyprusInYourHeart #CypriotWine #VisitCyprus

 - The total number of indigenous varieties is estimated to be around 70, although only 20 have been registered so far.
 The indigenous varieties you’ll likely come across are Maratheftiko, Mavro, Morokanella, Ofthalmo, Promara, Spourtiko, Xynisteri, and Yiannoudi.
-Though not entirely indigenous, another variety to look out for is Lefkada.
+While not entirely indigenous, another variety to look out for is Lefkada.
 Called Vertzami in Greece, the Lefkada vines arrived in Cyprus in 1956 from the island of Lefkada in Greece.
 As a variety, Vertzami is mostly used as a blending grape in Greece.
 However, in Cyprus, you’ll get a chance to try Lefkada as a monovarietal wine.

 Many new materials on Cypriot wine will be out soon!
 Here's a preview video of our upcoming episode with Costas, the owner of @tsiakkas.winery.
 In this clip, Costas talks about a Cypriot indigenous red wine variety called Maratheftiko. 🍷Remember to follow us on Facebook (exotic wine travel) and YouTube.com/exoticwinetravel to catch the upcoming full episode🍾 #CypriotWine #CyprusInYourHeart #VisitCyprus